 - Power of Attorney: A legal document giving one person the authority to act for another person in specified or all legal or financial matters.

-- Health Care Proxy: A document that allows you to appoint someone else to act as your agent for medical decisions.
+- Health Care Proxy: A legal document appoints someone else to act as your agent for medical decisions.

 - Living Will: A legal document that outlines your healthcare wishes in the event you can’t make decisions due to illness or incapacity, including preferences about life-prolonging measures.

 “It’s been a refreshing change to work with a lawyer who gets things done, makes specific recommendations, and is even fun to work with.”*

 Trusts are a fundamental element of estate planning.
 They offer a way to hold and manage assets for the benefit of your chosen beneficiaries or for the purpose of permitting someone else to manage them.